The Stochastic-Quantum Correspondence: The Stochastic-Quantum Correspondence

-In the Hilbert-space formulation of a generalized stochastic system, one can assign complex-valued quantities called \emph{amplitudes} to the system's possible trajectories, using the fact that unitary time-evolution operators can be composed or applied iteratively, as in $\timeevop\left(t\right)=\timeevop\left(t\from t^{\prime}\right)\timeevop\left(t^{\prime}\right)$ from \eqref{eq:UnitaryCompositionLaw}.
-These amplitudes form the conceptual basis for the \emph{path-integral formulation} of quantum theory~\citep{Dirac:1933tliqm,Feynman:1942tpolaiqm,Feynman:1948statnrqm}.
-From the standpoint of the stochastic-quantum correspondence, which gives an alternative formulation of quantum theory, the fact that these amplitudes \textquoteleft interfere\textquoteright{} with each other does not mean that they all physically occur in some sort of literal superposition, or that the system simultaneously takes all such paths in reality, but is merely an artifact of the indivisible dynamics of the underlying generalized stochastic system.
+In the Hilbert-space formulation of an indivisible stochastic process, one can nonetheless assign complex-valued quantities called \emph{amplitudes} to the system's possible trajectories, using the fact that unitary time-evolution operators \emph{can} be composed iteratively, $\timeevop\left(t\from0\right)=\timeevop\left(t\from t^{\prime}\right)\timeevop\left(t^{\prime}\from0\right)$, as in \eqref{eq:UnitaryCompositionLaw}.
+These amplitudes form the conceptual basis for the \emph{path-integral formulation} of quantum theory (Dirac 1933, Feynman 1942, Feynman 1948) .
+From the standpoint of the stochastic-quantum correspondence, which gives an alternative formulation of quantum theory, the fact that these amplitudes \textquoteleft interfere\textquoteright{} with each other does not mean that they all physically occur in some sort of literal superposition or that the system simultaneously takes all such paths in reality, but is merely an artifact of the indivisible dynamics of the underlying indivisible stochastic process.

-Collectively, the foregoing observations lead to the concrete prediction that interference should arise in a much broader class of contexts than just for quantum systems.
-Indeed, given any probabilistically evolving system with indivisible or non-Markovian dynamics, one can now interpret any discrepancies between the behavior of such a system and the behavior of its nearest divisible or Markovian approximation as manifestations of interference.
-One could therefore imagine experimentally measuring interference effects for essentially any system that can be modeled using indivisible or non-Markovian stochastic dynamics.
+Collectively, the foregoing observations imply that interference is not unique to quantum systems but should arise in a much broader set of physical circumstances.
+Indeed, given any probabilistically evolving system with indivisible or non-Markovian dynamics, one should now be able to interpret any discrepancies between the behavior of such a system and the behavior of a heuristic-approximate divisible or Markovian approximation as manifestations of interference.
+As a concrete prediction, one could therefore imagine experimentally measuring interference effects for essentially any system that can be modeled using indivisible or non-Markovian stochastic dynamics.

-\subsection{Division Events and the Markov Approximation}
+\subsection{Division events and the Markov approximation}

-Why do discrete-time Markov chains \eqref{eq:DefDiscreteMarkovChain} provide such a good approximation to so many stochastic processes in the real world?
+Why do discrete-time Markov chains provide such a good approximation to so many stochastic processes in the real world?
 One intuitively reasonable explanation is that when a system is not isolated from a noisy and intrusive environment, delicate correlations from one time to another \textquoteleft wash out\textquoteright{} over short time scales as those correlations leak out into the environment.